Hanna Glas

-Hanna Erica Maria Glas (born 16 April 1993) is a Swedish professional footballer who plays as a defender for National Women's Soccer League (NWSL) club Seattle Reign FC.
+Hanna Erica Maria Glas (born 16 April 1993) is a Swedish former professional footballer who played as a defender.
+She earned 59 caps for the Sweden national team.

 Club career

 Glas began her football career at Sundsvalls DFF of Sweden's second division, the Elitettan.
 Glas' first experience with a professional team was in 2013, when she joined Sunnanå SK of the Damallsvenskan.
 In March 2013, Glas suffered the second ACL tear of her career in a pre-season match against Umeå IK.
 As a result, she missed the entire 2013 Damallsvenskan season.

 In November 2013, she joined Umeå IK and played sixteen matches in her first season, scoring two goals.
 At the end of the 2014 Damallsvenskan season, Glas extended her contract with Umeå for another year.
 Glas played most of the 2015 Damallsvenskan season before tearing her ACL for the third time in September 2015 in a match against Kopparberg/Goeteborg FC (now BK Häcken).
 Ahead of the 2016 season, she extended her contract at the club by two years.
 She spent most of the season rehabilitating her injury, and was back in action at the end of August, playing 10 games for the club.
 At the end of the 2016 season, Umeå were relegated to the Elitettan after 19 straight seasons in Sweden's top division.

 In November 2016, Glas left relegated Umeå IK to sign a two-year contract with Eskilstuna United.
 In 2018, she transferred to Paris Saint-Germain.
 Glas made just five league appearances in her second season with PSG.
 She joined Bayern Munich on a three-year deal in 2020.